 I love to eat and cook new foods, travel to new places, and especially learn new things!
 A few of the fun things I have learned in my life include dancing, sewing, knitting, tennis, rock climbing, volleyball, Algebra, Calculus, French, gardening and costume making.
 I am still learning in all these areas, and I don’t claim to be an expert at most, but I really enjoy them all.

 I am an expert at Algebra.
-I was a high school Algebra and Algebra 2 teacher for eight years in California.
+I was a high school Algebra and Algebra 2 teacher for six years in California.
 I always loved math since I was a little kid, but although I always earned good grades, it didn’t always come easily to me: I had to work at it like a puzzle (I also like puzzles).
 I believe that math can be enjoyable for all students, but I know that it can also be challenging.
 The trick is to find your way into each problem and work away at it until it is solved.
 I am very excited to teach the seventh and eighth grade math classes at PFFS.
 Also, I love math jokes!

 I am so excited to be a part of the community here at PFFS.
 I am really looking forward to learning many new things with my colleagues and students this year.